pallavagarwal07/pallavagarwal07.github.io/_posts/2016-05-06-SSH-port-forwarding-and-some-cool-uses.md

 this command to gain access to the blocked website (The website is now accessible on localhost:8081 in my browser).
 Also, ssh connections are encrypted, so the only thing ISP sees is an open connection to myserver, and not the website I'm trying to access.
+Unfortunately, many websites you see day to day check the hostname of request (which would be localhost) and won't work this way.
+However, this trick is great to forward SSH connections over multiple hops.
+(For bypassing website restrictions, read on)

 Apart from this, you can forward any arbitrary port data to any arbitrary port, from this point, only thing stopping you is your imagination.